Seaplane Training Frequently Asked Questions

 If training for your commercial certificate, you must meet the minimum FAA requirements for a commercial (fixed-wing) pilot.

-NOTE: You will obtain 10 hours of complex time and 3 hours of test preparation during the seaplane training.
+NOTE: You will obtain 10 hours of complex time and 3 hours of test preparation during the long-course versions of our training.

 Technically yes.
 However, we do not provide initial flight training in our seaplane.
 The primary reason is the cost would be significant.
 If you would like to get your private pilots license, please contact our friends at Apollo Aviation.
 Apollo Aviation provides airplane and helicopter flight instruction.

+Some students arrive with more experience in high-performance aircraft and advanced flying.
 Unlike other schools that use smaller, less powerful, non-complex aircraft, we conduct our seaplane flight instruction in a high-performance Cessna 185 amphibious plane.
-With a 300 horsepower engine, constant speed propeller, and amphibious landing gear, we believe 10 hours is the minimum needed to safely fly the seaplane from runways and waterways.
-We require students to learn to land the aircraft on runways as well, it is an amphibious aircraft.
+With a 300 horsepower engine, constant speed propeller, and amphibious landing gear, some people need more training than others.
+For experienced pilots, it also gives a less expensive cost-per-hour if they would like to do additional flying.

 We use a Cessna 185 on amphibious floats for our seaplane flight instruction.
 This aircraft is complex and more costly to operate.
 In addition, we train you to land the amphibious plane on runways as well as on the water.